jeffersonfparil/imputef/README.md

 ### Variant call format (vcf)

 Canonical variant calling or genotype data format for individual samples.
 This should include the `AD` field (allele depth), and may or may not have genotypes called (e.g. generated via bctools mpileup -a AD,DP ...).
 If the `GT` field is present but the `AD` field is absent, then each sample is assumed to be an individual diploid, i.e., neither a polyploid nor a pool.
-The [`vcf2sync`](#vcf2sync) utility is expected to work with vcf versions 4.2 and 4.3.
 See [VCFv4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf) and [VCFv4.3](https://samtools.github.io/hts-specs/VCFv4.3.pdf) for details in the format specifications.

 ### Synchronised pileup (sync)
 - an extension of [popoolation2's](https://academic.oup.com/bioinformatics/article/27/24/3435/306737) sync or synchronised pileup file format, which includes a header line prepended by '#' showing the names of each column including the names of each pool.
 Additional header line/s and comments prepended with '#' may be added anywhere within the file.